The Dark Eyes of London (film): Production

-Production began on The Dark Eyes of London in 1938.
-Actor Bela Lugosi sailed to England to star in the film's dual role of Dr. Orloff and Professor Dearborn (the original novel has two Orloff characters but the film's script combined them into one).
+Bela Lugosi sailed to England to star in the film's dual role of Dr Orloff and Professor Dearborn (the original novel has two Orloff characters but the film's script combined them into one).
 When portraying the role of Dearborn, Lugosi's voice is dubbed by O. B. Clarence.
 It was made at Welwyn Studios with sets designed by the art director Duncan Sutherland.
 The day after Lugosi arrived on set, shooting began and lasted 11 days.
-Production ended on the film in 1939.

 The final scene involving Orloff's demise was difficult to film.
 A seven-foot-deep tank was filled with a concoction to resemble river mud.
 A member of the crew was lowered into the mess with a chain that allowed him to escape easily if he were sucked under.
 It is intercut with a shot of Lugosi's head sinking, but Lugosi did not submerge.
 Weights had to be tied to Lugosi's ankles to keep his body sunk.